 that protect your feet from sharp rocks, snags (woody debris) and broken glass.
 I carry these everywhere I swim.

-Swimming shoes typically have a rubber soul and a mesh upper
+Swimming shoes typically have a rubber soul and a mesh or neoprene upper

 section that you slip your foot into snuggly like a slipper.
 Swimming shoes are essential in turbid water when you cannot see obstacles under the water, or anywhere

 you think other people have been drinking and might have thrown their empty bottles into the water.
 You should be able to walk comfortably both in and out of the water

 in your swimming shoes, and I often use them for short bushwalks back to my car rather than going to the effort of putting my socks and shoes back on next to the water.

 You can pick these up seasonally from most department stores, but they are often removed from shelves over winter.
 Ideally swimming shoes should be light weight and not

 restrict your swimming.
 You can also opt for wetsuit boots instead if you also want some warmth for your feet, as long as they are not too bulky.

 Browse and order swimming shoes here.